-There is not much to tell you about HDLC.
-It’s a point-to-point protocol and it’s the default for serial interfaces on Cisco routers.
-HDLC is a standard but running HDLC between routers from different vendors is not going to work.
+HDLC is a point-to-point protocol, and it’s the default for serial interfaces on Cisco routers.
+HDLC is a standard, but running HDLC between routers from different vendors will not work.
 Keep this in mind.
-Every vendor has a proprietary field in their HDLC implementation which is what makes it incompatible between vendors.
+Every vendor has a proprietary field in their HDLC implementation, which is what makes it incompatible between vendors.
 Let me show you how to configure it:

-I’m using two routers connected to each other with a serial link.
-First we will configure the clock rate on the router that has the DCE side of the cable:
+I’m using two routers connected with a serial link.
+First, we will configure the clock rate on the router that has the DCE side of the cable:

 R2(config)#interface serial 0/0 R2(config-if)#clock rate 64000